1. Home

 Distributions Example

-This is an extremely powerful feature of Flipt that can help you seamlessly deploy new features of your applications to your users while also limiting the reach of potential bugs.
+The ability to manage distributions, as illustrated in the image above, is an extremely powerful feature of Flipt that can help you seamlessly deploy new features of your applications to your users while also limiting the reach of potential bugs.

 Evaluation